|This is a microscopic image of 2.5 billion-year-old sulfur-oxidizing bacterium.|

 There is an ongoing debate about when sulfur-oxidizing bacteria arose and how that fits into the earth's evolution of life, Czaja adds.
 "But these fossils tell us that sulfur-oxidizing bacteria were there 2.52 billion years ago, and they were doing something remarkable."

-Materials provided by University of Cincinnati.
+The above story is based on Materials provided by University of Cincinnati.
 Original written by Melanie Schefft.